mittinatten/freesasa/doc/doxy_main.md

     $ freesasa 3wbm.pdb --format=rsa --radii=naccess

-will give an RSA file where the ABS columns are identical to NACCESS (run with the flag `-b`) for the amino acids, and for nucleic acids the definition of backbone differs (no nucleic acid backbone has been defined in FreeSASA).
+will give an RSA file where the ABS columns should be identical to NACCESS (if the latter is run with the flag `-b`).
 REL values will differ slightly, due to the differences in reference values.
+NACCESS also gives different results for the nucleic acid main-chain and side-chain (possibly due to a bug in NACCESS?).
+FreeSASA defines the (deoxy)ribose and phosphate groups as main-chain and the base as side-chain.

 @section CLI-select Selecting groups of atoms